Normalization for multimodal type theory: Acknowledgments

 \section{Acknowledgments}

 I am thankful for discussions with Carlo Angiuli, Martin Bidlingmaier, Lars Birkedal, Thierry Coquand, Alex Kavvos, Christian Sattler, and Jonathan Sterling.
+I am also grateful to the careful reading and comments provided by the reviewers of this paper.
 The author was supported in part by a Villum Investigator grant (no. 25804), Center for Basic Research in Program Verification (CPV), from the VILLUM Foundation.